Toshihiko-tan/Toshihiko-tan/README.md

 - LinkedIn : https://www.linkedin.com/in/samuel-tan-b00606221
 - 📫 : **tansam@umich.edu**

-- ⚡ Fun Fact:
+- 🎧 I've worked and DJed at KCSB-FM, a cool indie radio station in Santa Barbara, CA.

-I LOVE music.
-I've worked and DJed at KCSB-FM, a cool indie radio station in Santa Barbara, CA. I am also the bassist/guitarist of a student band at UofM.
+- 🎸 I am the bassist/guitarist of a student band at UofM.

 <!--
 **Toshihiko-tan/Toshihiko-tan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.